valerystrizh/pytorch-histogram-loss/README.md

 ## Implementation details

 Pretrained resnet 34 is used.
-Shared dropout with 0.5 probability and one fully connected layer with 512 neurons are added to the end of the net.
+[Shared dropout](https://github.com/valerystrizh/pytorch-histogram-loss/blob/master/layers.py#L4) and fully connected layer with 512 neurons are added to the end of the net.

 Features should be [l2 normalized](https://github.com/valerystrizh/pytorch-histogram-loss/blob/master/layers.py#L30) before feeding to histogram loss.